naderelzik/master_thesis/README.md

-# master_thesis
+# Master_Thesis
-This is my master thesis
-Hello from the cluster
+This is my master thesis where i put all the experiments I did Hello from the cluster